This tutorial shows how to import a CSV file with transactions into Online Accounting system - FreeAgent.

-FreeAgent says, that you have to have three columns: column A - date must be in a certain way only, column B - must be the Amount, column C - must be the Description.
+FreeAgent says, that you have to have three columns: column A - date must be by the certain way only, column B - must be the Amount, column C - must be the Description.
 They should haven't included a header column.

 This is our CSV file.
 We do have three columns, but there is a header.

 Let's try to follow again.
 Select a CSV file, just edited, it has three columns, as they ask.
 And then click 'Upload Statement'.
 It still does not upload.
-If you have the CSV file, that was created by the certain way, but is not supported by the accounting system, use ProperSoft converter, let's say CSV2OFX to convert from free form format to determined format.
+If you have the CSV file, that was created in a certain way, but is not supported by the accounting system, use ProperSoft converter, let's say CSV2OFX to convert from free form format to determined format.

 Open a CSV2OFX converter and select a CSV file, which we just have a try to import.

 Review the file, review the transactions, Dates, Amount.

 Click the 'Convert' button.

 Create an OFX file.